shuojiangcn/AutoTRIZ-Repository/casebase/casebase.md

 ### Case 3

-- **Reference:** Michael A. Orloff, Inventive Thinking through TRIZ, Page 109.
+- **Reference:** Orloff, M. A., 2006, Inventive Thinking through TRIZ: A Practical Guide (Second Edition), Springer Berlin, Heidelberg, Page 109.
 - **Problem Description:** Different special training devices were set up at a fitness club.
 Every device takes up space, especially those designed for training in a lying position.
 Devices for training while standing take up less space.
 Space should be saved so that more guests can work out on the stations.
 Can you design a training station or machine to solve this problem?
 - **Improving Feature:** (39, 'Productivity')
 - **Worsening Feature:** (6, 'Area of stationary object')